Complex Civil Litigation

-- Our representation of the same Cayman Island hedge funds as plaintiffs in a federal lawsuit asserting RICO and unjust enrichment claims against the former wife of the primary architect of the stock manipulation scheme.
-The district court has entered an extensive pretrial asset freeze, and the case is pending.
+- Our representation of the same Cayman Island hedge funds as plaintiffs in a federal lawsuit asserting an unjust enrichment claim against the former wife of the primary architect of the stock manipulation scheme.

 - Our representation of a hedge fund and an investment adviser as defendants in a securities fraud lawsuit in federal court, in which the plaintiffs sought to hold the defendants liable for the plaintiffs’ investments in a fund that served as a conduit to Bernard L. Madoff.
 After a two-week trial, the jury returned a verdict in favor of our clients on all of the causes of action against them.

 - Our representation of a large European bank as a plaintiff in a federal lawsuit in which our client sought to recover large losses on its investment in a synthetic financial derivative that was based on credit default swaps referencing 100 different corporate and sovereign entities.

 - Our representation of a group of foreign and domestic financial institutions in a six-week federal jury trial against a major U.S. investment bank to recover large losses related to the sale of bonds backed by consumer installment loans.
 The jury returned a verdict in favor of our clients, resulting in a judgment for $144 million that was affirmed on appeal.
 The verdict was recognized by the New York Law Journal as the third largest verdict in New York state and federal courts for that year.